Spicy Pork Bulgogi Lettuce Wraps are a go-to in my home…

 Crunchy & Chewy

-I buy my pork shoulder, pre-sliced, at an Asian grocery store, but you can substitute shoulder for loin or butt.
+If I can, I buy my pork belly, pre-sliced, at an Asian grocery store, but you can substitute it for pork butt.
 If you do not have an Asian market close by, you can ask your butcher to slice the meat, an eighth of an inch thick (or as thin as they can).

-If you are slicing the meat yourself, put it in the freezer for about an hour.
-The meat will become firm, so it will be easier for you to slice.
+If you are slicing the meat yourself, put it in the freezer for about an hour or two.
+The meat will become firm, which will be easier for you to slice.

 Making the spicy pork marinade…

-Then, add in one tablespoon of chili flakes.
-You can omit the chili flakes, or lower the amount, for less spiciness.
-After, add in five scallions that have been cut into one-inch pieces, one tablespoon of rice vinegar, one and a half tablespoons of garlic, one inch of freshly grated ginger, two tablespoons of sesame seed oil and a large pinch of sesame seeds and black pepper.
+After, add in three scallions that have been cut into one-inch pieces, one tablespoon of rice vinegar, one and a half tablespoons of grated garlic, one inch of freshly grated ginger, two tablespoons of sesame seed oil, a large pinch of sesame seeds and black pepper.

 Thoroughly coat the meat in the marinade, and let it rest for at least an hour before cooking.
 Meanwhile, cook the rice, wash the red leaf lettuce and slice the cucumbers.